noeppi-noeppi/extintcode/README.md

 oint(iint()/iint());
 ```

-First you can see, that we can import everything from a module by using an asterisk.
+First you can see that we can import everything from a module by using an asterisk.
 Second, you'll notice that the program fails to compile with the message `Division Operator requires implicit import of function stdlib.div which is not imported.`.

 As IntCode provides no way for division, there's a function defined in `stdlib.div` which divides two numbers.
 However, to use this as an operator, you need to add an implicit import: